trueauracoral/Python-Projects/vids/README.md

 pipedapi_instance = https://pipedapi.kavin.rocks/
 command = mpv
 [THUMBNAILS]
 ; This script can display the thumbnail of videos you selected.
-If you would like to try out this feature set it to True and configure the imagviewer and temp_dir values. open_thumbs = False image_viewer = mspaint temp_dir = C:\\Users\\zoomer\\AppData\\Local\\Temp\\thumbnail
+If you would like to try out this feature set it open_thumbs to True and configure the imageviewer to a image viewing program on your system and temp_dir values to some file stored in your computers temp directory. open_thumbs = False image_viewer = mspaint temp_dir = C:\\Users\\zoomer\\AppData\\Local\\Temp\\thumbnail